 While the most unpopular feature is the mandate for young people to buy coverage, polls show that around 95% wisely want coverage anyway.
 Moreover, under any wider pool insurance system, the healthy pay for the unhealthy and men and women pay for each others’ maladies, just as homeowners who don’t suffer from fires, floods, or tornadoes pay for those who do (albeit with some adjustments for risk factors).
 That’s the very nature of insurance.
 You don’t cancel your home insurance if your house hasn’t burned down yet.
 To make coverage as affordable as possible for small businesses and those that need to buy individual coverage, each state under the mandate system either sets up its own online exchange for comparison shopping or feeds into a similar national exchange.

-The Affordable Care Act version mandates free preventive care to lower costs, caps insurance company profit margins at 15% (20% for smaller companies) to bring costs more in line with other countries, prevents insurance companies from capping annual payouts to patients, and, at least through 2016, taxes those in the wealthiest bracket an extra 3.8% on investments (capital gains) and 0.9% on income to pay for expanded Medicaid coverage.
-There’s also a 40% excise tax on premium “Cadillac” insurance plans for the wealthy.
+The Affordable Care Act version mandates free preventive care to lower costs, caps insurance company profit margins at 15% (20% for smaller companies) to bring costs more in line with other countries, prevents insurance companies from capping annual payouts to patients, and, through 2016, taxed those in the wealthiest bracket an extra 3.8% on investments (capital gains) and 0.9% on income to pay for expanded Medicaid coverage.
+There was also a 40% excise tax on premium “Cadillac” insurance plans for the wealthy.
 Around half of those who gained insurance coverage through the ACA did so through these subsidized Medicaid expansions.
 Insurance companies can’t cut off sick patients/customers, but the young and healthy have to buy insurance to help balance that out.
 Premiums for the elderly can’t be more than 3x higher than those for the young.
 Also, companies with over fifty full-time employees have to provide insurance.
 The ACA also taxes insurance companies and medical equipment makers.

 The plan is often mistaken for socialism by conservative critics, but at their core mandates preserve health insurance for the free market by forcing individuals and companies to buy insurance rather than the government providing it for them.
 That’s the whole point.
 It is partly socialist because of the taxes and Medicaid expansion, and customers below the poverty line are subsidized on the exchanges.
 However, conservative think tanks pioneered the idea to stave off a full-blown socialist alternative whereby taxes provide insurance for everyone the way they do for those over 65 with Medicare Plans A and D or for some veterans with Veteran’s Affairs (VA).
 It’s a system that Switzerland, the Netherlands, and Sweden are moving toward.
 What is also socialist in the current and pre-Obamacare system is that employers who subsidize healthcare can deduct that from their taxes, meaning that all taxpaying Americans, including ones that aren’t covered, help subsidize those that are covered at larger companies.
 The widely popular Medicare is also socialist insofar as taxpayers fund a government-administered plan.
 As was the case with ACA, opponents of Medicare in the 1960s filled radio waves with unfounded rumors of “government-run death panels.”
 Medicare led to no such death panels and it’s worked fairly well, all things considered, but it’s also expensive and takes up a growing portion of the federal budget.
 Also, for pennies-on-the-dollar, the pharmaceutical lobby (aka “Big Pharma”) bought a law preventing Medicare from negotiating down prices.